iiasa/GLOBIOM-G4M-link/README.md

    instead of the repositorie's git config.

-3. Checkout a GLOBIOM branch from subversion by running the `checkout.bat` script from the command prompt or your bash shell.
-This requires the `svn` Subversion command line client to be accessible via your PATH environment variable (on-path).
+3. Checkout a GLOBIOM branch from subversion by running the `checkout.bat` script from the command prompt or your bash shell with a Trunk commit/revision number as only argument.
+The link has been tested with Trunk commit/revision 3554.
 You may wish to change the Subversion URL in `checkout.bat` to check out a different branch.
-The branch should be close to the Trunk version of GLOBIOM.
+The branch should be close to the Trunk version of GLOBIOM for it to be likely to work.

+   For the script to work, the `svn` Subversion command line client must be accessible via your PATH environment variable (on-path).
+On Windows, the Subverison command line client is an optional advanced installation option when installing [TortoiseSVN](https://tortoisesvn.net/).
    If you don't have `svn` on-path, perform the `svn` step in `checkout.bat` with a graphical client like TortoiseSVN, making sure the working copy goes into a `GLOBIOM` subdirectory of the root level of your clone of this repository.
 Also, make a `Condor`